Bedknobs and Broomsticks: Plot

-The group travels to Naboombu and lands in a lagoon, where Mr. Browne and Miss Price enter a dance contest and win first prize before the bed is fished out by a bear, who informs the group that humans are not allowed on the island by royal decree.
-They are brought before the ruler King Leonidas, who is wearing the Star of Astoroth.
-Mr. Browne acts as a referee in a soccer match in order to appease King Leonidas and the animals' love for the game.
-The chaotic match ends in King Leonidas' self-proclaimed victory, but Mr. Browne swaps the medallion with his referee whistle, and the group escapes back to Miss Price's house.
-Miss Price exercises the Substitutiary Locomotion spell, which imbues inanimate objects with life, but they quickly go out of control.
+The group travels to Naboombu and lands in the lagoon, where Mr. Browne and Miss Price enter a dance contest and win first prize.
+However, the bed gets fished out by a bear, who informs the group that humans are forbidden on the island by royal decree.
+They are brought before the ruler King Leonidas, who is revealed to be wearing the Star of Astoroth.
+Mr. Browne acts as referee in a soccer match in order to appease King Leonidas and the animals' desire for the game.
+The chaotic match ends in King Leonidas' self-proclaimed victory, but Mr. Browne swaps the medallion with his referee whistle.
+The group manages to escape back to Miss Price's house.

+Miss Price exercises the Substitutiary Locomotion spell, which imbues inanimate objects with life.
+Unfortunately, they quickly go out of control.
 When she is informed that the children can be moved to another home, she decides to let them stay, realizing she has come to care for them and vice versa.
-Mr. Browne later bids goodbye to the group and sleeps at the train station so that he can catch a train back to London in the morning.
+The children even beg Mr. Browne to become their father so they can become a family, but Mr. Browne later bids farewell to the group, and then sleeps at the train depot so that he can catch a train back to London in the morning.

-A platoon of Nazi German commandos land on the coast via U-boat, invading Miss Price's house to use as their headquarters for a fear-spreading raid while imprisoning her and the children in the local museum.
-At the train station, Mr. Browne subdues two Nazis and heads back to Miss Price's house, where he turns himself into a white rabbit to avoid the army.
+A platoon of German commandos land on the coast via U-boat, invading Miss Price's house to use as their headquarters for a fear-spreading raid, while imprisoning her and the children at the local museum.
+At the train station, Mr. Browne subdues two German soldiers and heads back to Miss Price's house.
+There, he turns himself into a white rabbit to avoid the soldiers.
 Reuniting with Miss Price and the children at the museum, Mr. Browne inspires Miss Price to use the Substitutiary Locomotion spell to enchant the exhibits into an army.
-The army of knights' armor and military uniforms chases the Nazis away, but not before they destroy Miss Price's workshop, breaking the spell and ending her career as a witch.
-Despite the setback, Miss Price is happy that she played a small part in the war effort.
+The army of knights' armor and military uniforms chases the German commandos away, but not before destroying Miss Price's workshop, breaking the spell and ending her career as a witch.
+Despite this, Miss Price is glad to learn that she played a small part in the war effort.

-Shortly afterward, Miss Price has officially adopted the children while Mr. Browne has enlisted in the army and departs with the local Home Guard escorting him, promising that he will return and sharing a kiss with Miss Price.
-Paul reveals he still has the enchanted bedknob, implying they can continue on with their adventures.
+Afterwards, Miss Price decides to adopt the children with Mr. Browne.
+He departs with the Home Guard he previously enlisted in.
+While the soldiers leave for duty, the children become despondent their lives will not be as eventful anymore, but Paul reminds them he still has the magical bedknob, hinting at more adventures to come.